tkn-tub/ns3-gym/src/internet/doc/ipv6.rst

 forwarding=2).

 Consider carefully the implications of packet forwarding.
-As an example, a node will NOT send ICMPv6 PACKET_TOO_BIG messages from an interface with frowarding off.
+As an example, a node will NOT send ICMPv6 PACKET_TOO_BIG messages from an interface with forwarding off.
 This is completely normal, as the Routing protocol will drop the packet before attempting to forward it.